 - Nasal aspirator.
 To keep that little nose from getting plugged.
 New babies can't easily breathe through their mouths, and it'll be a while before you can say "blow!"

-- Infant acetaminophen (Tylenol or generic) drops.
+- Infant acetaminophen drop (Tylenol or generic).
 For treating fever or for immunizations with your doctor's recommendation

 - Baby monitor.
 Crucial for letting you get things done around the house and yard without worries during naptime.

 - Night light.
 Having a low light near where the baby sleeps helps you check on the baby during the night, and having one in the changing area allows for unstimulating nighttime changes.